KDE/falkon/BUILDING.md

 FreeBSD
 ----------------------------------------------------------------------------------

-  You may need to set few sysctls to get QupZilla running with raster graphics system.
+  You may need to set few sysctls to get Falkon running with raster graphics system.

   For more informations, please see FAQ.